Gurrt/software-process/assignment-1/combined.md

-## Failed case : HealthCare.gov
+% Failed case : HealthCare.gov
+% Team Blue Mondays

-##### Initial complexity.
+# Initial complexity

 The construction of HealthCare.gov was overseen by Centers for Medicare and Medicaid Services (CMS) which is a part of the US Department of Health and Human Services (HHS).
 The primary contractor was CGI who had a contract of around 250 million dollars.
 Next to that there were 16 official subcontractors, but the total number of subcontractors was actually 55.
 All under the supervison of CMS.
 There were also 300 private insurers.
 All in all there were around 4000 plans.

 The clients were according to [4, page 6]: the Department of Health and Human Services (HHS), Centers for Medicare & Medicaid Services (CMS), 36 States, 300 private insurers, U.S. Chief Technology Office, GAO, Media, Citizens, Social Security Administration, the Internal Revenue Service, Veterans Administration, Office of Personnel Management, Peace Corps, etc.

 The internal architecture of HealthCare.gov is very complex.
 US residents who want to apply for an insurance needed a lot of information from the different systems.
 Like their income and immigration status.
 The website needed to be connected with all the different systems from the federal government and the private insurers, like the Internal Revenue Service, Social Security Administration, the Peace Corps, etc. The idea was the information of all the different federal systems should be retrieved real time.
 According to [4] the U.S. Chief Technology Officer Todd Park has said that the government expected HealthCare.gov to draw 50,000 to 60,000 simultaneous users.
 But in the first week the site was overwhelmed by up to five times as many users.

-####Timeline of problems and solutions.
+# Timeline of problems and solutions

-#####Before the launch
+## Before the launch

 There were a lot of warnings before the lauch of the website by different parties.
 But is seems nothing was done with them.
 Below are a couple of them noted [4].

 On April 4, 2013 a 15-page document by McKinsey & Co. warns among others the CMS  administrator that there was insufficient end-to-end testing and advises that a limited initial launch of the website would be ideal.
 It seems nothing is done with this report, because it surfaced only half November 2013.
 One and a half month after the lauch.
 Next to that there were only two weeks of end-to-end testing before the launch took place for all the users.

 The Government Accountability Office (GAO), an independent organisation of the government, reported in June 2013 that there could be trouble with the goal of launching the website on the first of October 2013.

 On 10 September there was a panel of the House of Representatives who were hearing  among others consulting firm Leavitt Partners and contractor CGI.
 CGI stated during this hearing that it was on schedule for launching the website.
 On the other hand Leavitt Partners stated that the launch will be 'rocky' [4, page 7] because there are still ongoing technology challenges for the online health insurance exchange.

 According to the New York Times [4, page 7], documents released by House investigators reveal that the 'testing bulletin' showed that the website as of September 30 could handle only about 1100 users at a time, even though officials have said it should have been abble to accomodate perhaps as many as 60,000 users.

-#####After the launch [4]
+## After the launch [4]

 At its launch (1 October 2013) the website did not perform well.
 Only 271,000 of the 9.47 million users that try to registrate where succesfull. ?There was already $700 million dollar spend?
 In 2014 the total number of costs of the project is 1.7 billion dollar (reference).
 Suddenly, one question arises.
 What would have happened if they had established a schedule of access to the site?.
 There were official warnings telling that the site was going to be unable to accommodate so many users at once.

 An extra team is recluted (22th October 2013) It was recognized that product testing was insufficient.
 Serious underestimation of time.

 Quality Software Services, Inc. (QSSI) is selected as the contractor responsible  to now oversee federal website fixes (October 27, 2013).
 The *failure reason* points to a technical complexity (a single data center brings down the most critical mission, 'the website' this should be presumed and avoided).
 The *failure factor* leans at requirements that should be identi?ed and addressed before project completion.

 (October 31, 2013) Again an unrealistic schedule.
 Site crashed for second time due small amount of servers, an explicit gap at project definition and planning.

 (November 14, 2013) President Obama declares to press that he wasn't good informed of the situation.
-The project team was not prepared for the failure.

-(November 30, 2013)  Enrollment statistics show that 137,000 individuals had signed up for plans using the site compared to the 227,000 that had enrolled through the 14 state run exchanges.
+The project team was not prepared for the failure. signed up for plans using the site compared to the 227,000 that had enrolled through the 14 state run exchanges.

  Obama Administration set deadline of a working site for the 'vast majority' of users.
 (December 1, 2013)

-### Failure causes & possible solutions.
+# Failure causes & possible solutions

 The failure was caused by a complex interplay of problems:

-##### Cause 1: Contractor Management.
+## Cause 1: Contractor Management

- 6. Contractor delays and performance issues were not always identified.
+ 1. Contractor delays and performance issues were not always identified.
- 7. A contractor incurred unauthorized costs that increased the cost of the contract.
+ 2. A contractor incurred unauthorized costs that increased the cost of the contract.
- 8. Contracting officers in all government agencies did not have access to contractor past-performance evaluations when making contract awards.
+ 3. Contracting officers in all government agencies did not have access to contractor past-performance evaluations when making contract awards.
- 9. Critical deliverables and management decisions were not properly documented.
+ 4. Critical deliverables and management decisions were not properly documented.

-##### Cause 2: Architecture, non functional requirements.
+## Cause 2: Architecture, non functional requirements

  1. The system was not designed to handle the massive influx of initial users.
  2. Insufficient effort made to build a system that would meet the performance and availability needs of it's stakeholders.
  3. Security solutions were seemingly slapped together in a shoddy manner instead of through the kind of systematic approach that is expected in a highquality software solution.
  4. Many thousands of pages of legal healthcare regulations did not translated seamlessly into functional requirements.
  5. The basic architecture was designed and built around the notion that the system would forward requests for quotes from insurance seekers to external vendors in real-time; however, this massive interconnectivity and the subsequent burden on the government servers caused the system to collapse.

->However, all these points, extracted from [1] are a compilation of the problem's triggers , but **where could it change?**
+>However, all these points, extracted from [1] are a compilation of the
+>problem's triggers , but **where could it change?**

 Besides all the disastrous organizational perspective, and scoping at the missing functional requirements, the elicitation, documentation and communication of those requirements probably could have helped this project.
 There are many structured techniques specifically designed to learn others about the system and what should it carry, some techniques such as 'planguage'[10] or 'volere templates'.

-##### Cause 3: Architecture, Change Managment.
+## Cause 3: Architecture, Change Managment.
+The inability to handle

 The inability to handle a growing amount of work, its potential to be enlarged in order to accommodate that growth, or a limited space to accommodate iterations can be a very dangerous thing.
 In this case, just a week before the deadline a requirement changed that had a major impact on the architectural constraints of the site.

-##### Cause 4: Politics (Ostrich effect) - needs review.
-Not that great yet.
+## Cause 4: Politics (Ostrich effect) - needs review.
+Not that great yet

 Politicians were setting a deadline that was not realistic.
 Only two weeks for the launch there were end-to-end tests.
 The requirement of 60,000 users was not met according to the New York Times on 30 September 2013 that based there statements on documents released by House investigators [4].
 Only 11,000 users could simultaneously access the website.
 Also a McKinsey & Co document, made on April 4 2013, that was adressed among others to the CMS Administrator [4, page 7].
 The document stated there was insufficient time for end-to-end testing and that a 'limited initial launch' would be ideal.
 This report only surfaced on 13 November 2013.
 One and a half month after the release of the website.
 It is unclear why this information was not used to postpone the deadline or to do a launch for a limited number of users.

 # Contractor Management

-##### Key factors in failure
+## Key factors in failure

 One of the most important reasons for the failure of the *HealthCare.gov* project, from the process and management point of view, was a mismanagement of contractors.

 The *Center for Medicare & Medicaid Services* (CMS) depended heavily on contractors to develop and manage the *Federal marketplace*.
 Federal law